OpenMDAO/dymos/joss/paper.md

 However when used with optimization they are also more computationally expensive, sensitive to singularities in the ODE, and potentially unable to converge to a valid solution.
-Implicit phases tend to be less intuitive, since they don't provide valid time histories without a converged optimization.
+Implicit phases tend to be less intuitive computationally, since they don't provide valid time histories without a converged optimization.
-Their advantages are tend to be faster, more numerically stable, and more scalable --- though they are also highly sensitive to initial conditions and optimization scaling.
+Their advantages are that they tend to be faster, more numerically stable, and more scalable --- though they are also highly sensitive to initial conditions and optimization scaling.

 Dymos supports both explicit and implicit phases for both its transcriptions, and even allows mixtures of implicit and explicit states within a phase.
 This flexibility is valuable because it allows users to tailor their optimization to suit their needs.
 Switching transcriptions and changing from implicit to explicit requires very minor code changes - typically a single line in the run-script.
-As the given example shows, not every combination will work for a given problem but Dymos intentionally makes it easy to experiment with different combinations.
+Examples of how to swap between them are given in the code sample below.

 # Choice of optimization algorithm

-Dymos does not ship with its own built in optimizer.
-It relies on whatever optimizers you have available in your OpenMDAO installation.
+Dymos does not shipt with its own optimizer, but relies on the optimizers that are available in your OpenMDAO installation.
 OpenMDAO ships with an interface to the optimizers in SciPy [@2020SciPy-NMeth], and an additional wrapper for the pyoptsparse [@Wu_pyoptsparse_2020] library which has more powerful optimizer options such as SNOPT [@GilMS05] and IPOPT [@wachter2006].
 OpenMDAO also allows users to integrate their own optimizer of choice, which Dymos can then seamlessly use with without any additional modifications.
 For simple problems, Scipy's SLSQP optimizer generally works fine.
 On more challenging optimal-control problems, higher quality optimizers are important for getting good performance.

+Though you could technically choose any optimization algorithm, Dymos is designed to work primarily with gradient based algorithms.
+In general, optimal-control and co-design problems will have both a very large number of design variables and a very large number of constraints.
+Both of these issues make gradient based methods the strongly preferred choice.
+Gradient free methods could potentially be used in certain narrow circumstances with problems built using purely explicit phases and set up intentionally to have a small set of design variables and constraints.

 ## Statement of Need